ipfabric/docs/docs/overview/How_Discovery_Works/API_discovery.md

 ## Overloaded Server Detection and Handling

-Although the discovery process respects the configured rate limitation parameters, the discovery traffic is not the only traffic the Vendor API server has to serve, so the server can get overloaded.
+Although the discovery process respects the configured rate limiting parameters, the discovery traffic is not the only traffic the Vendor API server has to serve, so the server can get overloaded.
 The Vendor API clients are aware of it and detect it.
 When the overloaded server situation is detected, the Vendor API client waits some time and sends all unanswered requests again.
 Vendor API clients apply exponential backoff for the wait time.
 If the overloaded server situation is not mitigated for some time, the Vendor API discovery is terminated.

 ## Recoverable Network Errors